 Guidance on the role of ARB, the role of its members and good practice in undertaking this role can be found in three main sources: the Act; other legislation relevant to the Board; and in the publications of the Committee on Standards in Public Life and related organisations.
-There will also be expectations vis-à-vis a Board member’s role set out in the Framework Agreement which has been established between ARB and its sponsoring Government Department.
-This Code of Practice has been developed from the information contained in these documents, and is addressed to members of the Board.
-It is particularly important that members take care to understand and follow the spirit of the Code.
+There will also be expectations vis-à-vis a Board members’ role set out in the Framework Agreement.
+This Code of Practice has been developed from the information contained in these documents and is addressed to members of the Board.
+It is essential that members take care to understand and follow the spirit of the Code.

 5.2 Corporate Responsibilities

 The Board must ensure that high standards of corporate management and governance are maintained in the conduct of all its business.
-As a public corporation, ARB recognises that it must comply with all relevant legislation and good practice guidance, including the Partnerships with Arm’s Length Bodies: Code of Good Practice, as well as the Framework Agreement between ARB and Ministry of Housing, Communities and Local Government (MHCLG).
+As a public corporation, ARB recognises that it must comply with all relevant legislation and good practice guidance, including the Partnerships with Arm’s Length Bodies: Code of Good Practice, as well as the Framework Agreement.
 The Board fully accepts and adopts the underlying principles set out below.

 5.3 Individual Responsibilities

-Members share in the corporate responsibility of ARB, and should therefore conduct themselves in a manner that supports its role.
-The Cabinet Office describes ‘corporate responsibility’ as supporting a decision of a board once a decision has been made.
-All members must follow the underlying principles set out below, and comply with the Code.
+Members share in the corporate responsibility of ARB and should therefore conduct themselves in a manner that supports its role.
+The Cabinet Office describes ‘corporate responsibility’ as supporting a decision of a Board once a decision has been made.
+All members must follow the underlying principles set out below and comply with the Code.
 In exercising the powers of the Board, members accept certain responsibilities and must recognise that the general principles of law and good practice applying to ARB will be directly relevant to their conduct as Board members.
-Board members share responsibility for the decisions of the Board or any Committee of the Board, and should support them and cooperate in their implementation.
-Decisions should be allowed to operate, and if a member thinks that a policy or decision should later be reconsidered, the Board member should seek to achieve this from within the Board by requesting the Board to timetable a re-consideration of that particular decision.
+Board members share responsibility for the decisions of the Board or any Committee of the Board, and should support those decisions and cooperate in their implementation.
+Decisions which have been taken should stand, and where the decision necessitates it, actioned.
+If a member thinks it essential that a policy or decision should later be reconsidered, the Board member should seek to achieve this from within the Board by requesting the Board to timetable a re-consideration of that particular decision.